dfelinto/blender-manual/manual/render/workflows/bake.rst

       Bias towards further away from the object (in blender units)

-.. admonition:: Mesh Must be Visible in Render
+.. note:: Mesh Must be Visible in Render
-   :class: note

    If a mesh is not visible in regular render, for example because it is disabled for rendering in the Outliner or has the DupliVerts setting enabled,